Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 https://wiki.archlinux.org/index.php/Change_root
 </sup></sub>

-###### (Optional) (RAID) Create file to assembly RAID arrays
+#### (Optional) (RAID) Create file to assembly RAID arrays

 This is required, for the RAID 0 configuration.
 The module `mdadm` will use the information generated here to assemble the array on boot.
 Also, note that even if the wiki says that `mdraid` is used for fake raid systems, Intel advises the use of `mdadm` for their boards.
-Start by finding out where your RAID array is located with:
+Start by finding out where your RAID array is located.

 <pre>
 mdadm --detail-platform